Help, My Cockatiel Hates Me! | What Should I Do?

 Cockatiel changed all of a sudden: hormonal bird

 Has your previously beloved family pet turned into a biting, hissing demon?
 If you’re sure it wasn’t anyone’s behavior that frightened it, it may be a case of ‘spring fever’.
-Your first encounter with a hormonal parrot can come as a shock.
-They can become territorial and aggressive seemingly out of nowhere.

 Signs of a hormonal cockatiel